 Treatment for erythropoietic protoporphyria and X-linked protoporphyria is similar.
 Patients with erythropoietic protoporphyria or X-linked protoporphyria should avoid sun exposure; protective clothing, hats, and light-opaque titanium dioxide or zinc oxide containing sunscreens should be used.

-Afamelanotide, a long-acting congener of melanocyte stimulating hormone, which can be administered once every 60 days as a subcutaneous implant, decreases photosensitivity, allows longer exposure to light, and improves quality of life ( 1 Treatment reference Erythropoietic protoporphyria (EPP) is due to an inherited deficiency in the activity of the enzyme ferrochelatase.
+Afamelanotide, a long-acting congener of melanocyte stimulating hormone which leads to increased production of eumelanin, can be administered once every 60 days as a subcutaneous implant, decreases photosensitivity, allows longer exposure to light, and improves quality of life (1 Treatment reference Erythropoietic protoporphyria (EPP) is due to an inherited deficiency in the activity of the enzyme ferrochelatase.
 X-linked protoporphyria (XLPP) is due to an inherited increase in the activity... read more ).

 Oral beta-carotene, an antioxidant, reduces photosensitivity.
 However, patient adherence with beta-carotene is often poor because it is not very effective in controlling symptoms and also causes orange skin pigmentation; thus it is often tried but usually not continued.
 Beta-carotene dose depends on patient’s age (see table Doses of Beta-Carotene in Erythropoietic Protoporphyria Doses of Beta-Carotene in Erythropoietic Protoporphyria and X-Linked Protoporphyria ).